simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 importance of IDA.
 Suppose that as part of a demographic study you are asked to summarize male heights across several counties.
-Since sample sizes are large and heights are known to be well approxiated by a normal distribution you feel comfortable using a true and tested recipe: report the average and standard deviation as a summary.
+Since sample sizes are large and heights are known to be well approximated by a normal distribution you feel comfortable using a true and tested recipe: report the average and standard deviation as a summary.
 You are surprised to find a county with average heights of 6.1 feet with a